nimbal/nimbaldetach/README.md

 ```

 ### Input Arguments
-The input arguments and there definitions are listed in the table below
+The input arguments and their definitions are listed in the table below:

 | Argument                | Data Type   | Optional (default value) or Required | Description                                                                                             |
 |-------------------------|-------------|--------------------------------------|---------------------------------------------------------------------------------------------------------|